@@ Legal @@

 We do not collect special-category data, we do not run advertising profiles, and we do not build a profile of you across other websites.

-- Consent (Art.
-6(1)(a)) — non-essential analytics and any marketing emails.
+• Consent (Art.
+6(1)(a)) — non-essential analytics on the marketing website and any marketing emails.
 You can withdraw consent at any time.

-We use strictly-necessary storage to make the site work, and — only with your consent — privacy-friendly, cookieless analytics.
-We set no advertising or cross-site tracking cookies.
-You choose when you first visit, and can change your mind anytime via “Manage cookies” in the footer.
+On the marketing website we use strictly-necessary storage to make the site work, and — only with your consent — privacy-friendly analytics: PostHog (cookieless) and Google Analytics, which sets first-party _ga cookies for aggregate measurement.
+We set no advertising cookies and don’t sell or share your data.
+You choose when you first visit, and can change your mind anytime via “Manage cookies” in the footer (withdrawing consent clears the analytics cookies).
 Full detail is in our Cookie Policy.

 6. How we share data